 Oakley Madman vs. Badman

 With such similar names, the Oakley Madman and the Oakley Badman can be easily mixed up.
 However, when looking at them, it’s easy to tell these two edgy pairs of Oakley sunglasses are distinctly different.
-Nevertheless, both the Oakley Madman and the Badman come from outer space, so we’re here to break down the differences and explain the similarities.
+Nevertheless, both the Oakley Madman and the Badman come from outer space, so we’re here to break down the differences and explain the similarities. *These frames have been discontinued but if you are looking for the latest technical glasses from Oakley, hit us up here!

 We’ll take a look first at what the Oakley Madman and Badman have in common.
 Both frames are composed of the same material, a sturdy combination of high modulus die-cast aluminum and sand-blasted Oakley O-Matter.
 This results in very light, comfortable, all-day wearable glasses.
 The Oakley Madman and Badman both also exhibit a spring hinged system, which allows for a wider range of fit.
 Oakley’s signature unobtanium is also a shared feature between the two, so they stick to your face better as heat rises and sweat increases.